Course evaluation: Formative evaluation

-Formative evaluation typically occurs when changes can take place during the current semester, although many institutions consider written comments on how to improve formative as well.
-Typically this form of evaluation is performed by peer consultation.
-Other experienced teachers will review one of their peer’s instructions.
-The purpose of this evaluation is for the teacher to receive constructive criticism on teaching.
-Generally, peer teachers will sit in on a few lessons given by the teacher and take notes on their methods.
-Later on the team of peer teachers will meet with the said teacher and provide useful, non-threatening feedback on their lessons.
-The peer team will offer suggestions on improvement, which the said teacher can choose to implement.
+Formative evaluation typically occurs during the current semester, when changes can be made, although many institutions also solicit written comments on how to improve it.
+Typically, this form of evaluation is performed by peer consultation.
+Other experienced teachers will review one of their peers' instructions.
+The purpose of this evaluation is to provide the teacher with constructive criticism on their teaching.
+Generally, peer teachers will sit in on a few lessons and take notes on the teacher's methods.
+Later on, the team of peer teachers will meet with the teacher in question and provide useful, non-threatening feedback on their lessons.
+The peer team will offer suggestions on improvement, which the teacher can choose to implement.

 Peer feedback is given to the instructor typically in the form of an open session meeting.
-The peers first reflect on the qualities that were good in the instruction.
+The peers first reflect on the qualities of the instruction.
 Then they move on to areas that need improvement.
-Next the instructor will make suggestions for improvement and receive feedback on those ideas.
+Next, the instructor will offer suggestions for improvement and receive feedback on them.

 Student feedback can be an important part of formative evaluation.
 Student evaluations are formative when their purpose is to help faculty members improve and enhance their teaching skills.
-The teachers may require their students to complete written evaluation, participate in ongoing dialogue or directed discussions during the course of the semester.
-The use of a 'Stop, Start Continue' format for student feedback has been shown to be highly effective at generating constructive feedback for course improvement.
+The teachers may require their students to complete a written evaluation, participate in ongoing dialogue, or direct discussions during the course of the semester.
+The use of a 'Stop, Start Continue' format for student feedback is highly effective at generating constructive feedback for course improvement.

 At the Faculty of Psychology of the University of Vienna, Twitter was used for formative course evaluation.

 Criticism of course evaluations as measures of teaching effectiveness

-Summative student evaluations of teaching (SETs) have been widely criticized, especially by teachers, for not being accurate measures of teaching effectiveness.
+Summative student evaluations of teaching (SETs) have been widely criticized, especially by teachers, for failing to measure teaching effectiveness accurately.
 Surveys have shown that a majority of teachers believe that a teacher's raising the level of standards and/or content would result in worse SETs for the teacher, and that students in filling out SETs are biased in favor of certain teachers' personalities, looks, disabilities, gender and ethnicity.
 The evidence that some of these critics cite indicates that factors other than effective teaching are more predictive of favorable ratings.
-In order to get favorable ratings, teachers are likely to present the content which can be understood by the slowest student and consequently the content has been affected.
+To get favorable ratings, teachers are likely to present the content that the slowest student can understand, and consequently, the content is affected.
 Quantitative fields tend to receive lower student evaluations.
 Many of those who are critical of SETs have suggested that they should not be used in decisions regarding faculty hires, retentions, promotions, and tenure.
 Some have suggested that using them for such purposes leads to the dumbing down of educational standards.
 Others have said that the typical way SETs are now used at most universities is demeaning to instructors and has a corrupting effect on students' attitudes toward their teachers and higher education in general.